 Adding more detailed air cleaners would take a bit of surgery.
-As you can see, just gluing them in place would result in this section of the hull being far too thick (and later on I would definitely need that space):
+As you can see, just gluing them in place would result in this section of the hull being far too thick (and later on I would definitely need that missing space for something else):

 With that just held in place, I traced the edge of the new part on the kit to see how it could fit.
 If I could excise the plastic between the scribed line and the hull, I figured I could socket the new parts into place without losing the space I’d need to mount the sponson storage boxes (and this photo shows how bereft this area was of details):

 First I hogged out the plastic with my Dremel to get it close:

 Then I used a freshly sharpened chisel blade to scrape things to a more accurate configuration:

 The new part was dry-fit several times with resulting adjustments until a pretty good fit was achieved: